flybywiresim/website/src/posts/development-update-native-msfs-2024-a380x.md

 ![](/img/notam-images/native-2024-a380x/a380x-native-03.jpg)
 ![](/img/notam-images/native-2024-a380x/a380x-native-04.jpg)

 The "No Cabin" variant is just the first step.
 This modular framework lays the foundation for future customizations and variants that we have planned to introduce down the line.
-The next photo should give you a guess of what is the variant that we’re shipping next!
+The next photo should give you a guess of which variant it is that we’re shipping next!

 ![](/img/notam-images/native-2024-a380x/a380x-native-05.jpg)

 ## Performance Optimization: VRAM and Frame Rate Gains

-One of our primary goals with this native port was ensuring that the A380X runs smoothly across a broader range of hardware configurations.
+One of our primary goals with this native port was to ensure that the A380X runs smoothly across a broader range of hardware configurations.
 We have heard your voices of wanting more performance out of this massive beast of an aircraft and we have worked hard over the past year to try and integrate as much as we can in this first phase of the MSFS2024 native release.
 Thanks to the optimizations available in MSFS2024 and a highly optimized implementation of Level of Detail (LOD) models, users will see substantial performance improvements.

 We have used a combination of techniques to optimise the aircraft for lower end machines.
 More mipmaps are used now to benefit from the sim’s texture management system so no texture resolution mods are required anymore.
 The appropriate texture resolution will be loaded based on your sim’s texture resolution setting for improved VRAM management.
 Great care was also taken to ensure the aircraft still looks great so you get the same visual fidelity as before.

 Our internal testing shows an impressive reduction in VRAM utilization alongside noticeable frame rate increases, bringing highly welcome relief to lower-spec systems.
 Lower spec systems using lower settings in the sim have been reported to gain up to 1 - 2GB of VRAM usage reduction and up to 50% increase in FPS.
 Higher end systems running higher sim settings might not see as huge a reduction statistically but have all reported a significantly smoother experience when using the aircraft even in heavy sceneries.

 Please note that our current LOD implementation is an initial foundation.
-Over the coming updates, we will continue refining the LOD system to further enhance draw distances, optimize asset transitions, squeeze out even more performance, and to reduce VRAM usage further.The 2024 LOD system is something that our developers are continuously learning and experimenting with over the past year, creating new artwork while diving deeper into the SDK.
+Over the coming updates, we will continue to refine the LOD system to further enhance draw distances, optimize asset transitions, squeeze out even more performance, and to reduce VRAM usage further.The 2024 LOD system is something that our developers are continuously learning and have been experimenting with over the past year, creating new artwork while diving deeper into the SDK.

 ## Improved Cockpit and External Lighting